Reflective modular forms: A Jacobi forms approach: Non-existence of reflective modular forms

 By Theorem \ref{th}, we have $S_2\neq 0$ when $n_0> 8$.
 By direct calculations, we get

-Therefore, when $p=2$, $c_2=1$ if and only if $n_0=20$; When $p=3$, $c_2=1$ if and only if $n_0=18$; When $p>3$, $c_2-1\neq 0$.
+Therefore, when $p=2$, $c_2=1$ if and only if $n_0=20$, when $p=3$, $c_2=1$ if and only if $n_0=18$, when $p>3$, $c_2-1\neq 0$.
 We thus obtain \begin{itemize} \item when $p=2$, if $g=0$ then $n_0=20$ and $d=48\beta_0$; \item when $p=3$, if $g=0$ then $n_0=18$ and $d=96\beta_0$; \item when $p\geq 5$, $g\neq 0$. \end{itemize}

-Suppose $g\neq 0$.
-Then the weakly Jacobi form $g$ corresponds to a nearly holomorphic vector valued modular form of weight $4-n_0/2$.
-It is clear that $F_0 \neq 0$ is a nearly holomorphic modular form of weight $4-n_0/2$ with respect to $\Gamma_0(p)$.
+Suppose $g\neq 0$ and $n_0>8$.
+Then $c_2\neq 1$, otherwise $g$ will be a holomorphic Jacobi form of weight $4$, which contradicts the singular weight.
+The weakly holomorphic Jacobi form $g$ corresponds to a nearly holomorphic vector-valued modular form of weight $4-n_0/2$.
+Note that $F_0(\tau)$ has no term $q^n$ with negative $n$ and for any nonzero $\gamma\in A_M $, the possible term $q^n$ with negative $n$ of $F_\gamma$ is $q^{-1/p}$.
+We know from \cite[Proposition 5.3]{Sch15} that $F_0 \neq 0$ because the function $\sum_{\sigma\in \Orth(A_M)} \sigma \cdot F$ is invariant under the orthogonal group $\Orth(A_M)$ of the discriminant group $A_M$ and it is not zero.
+In addition, $F_0$ is a nearly holomorphic modular form of weight $4-n_0/2$ with respect to $\Gamma_0(p)$ and its expansion at the cusp $0$ is a linear combination of $F_\gamma$.
 As in the proof of \cite[Proposition 6.1]{S4}, the Riemann-Roch theorem applied to $F_0$ gives

 This implies

 It remains to prove that $M$ is not reflective if $n_0=14$ and $p=3$.
 But in this case, $u\neq 0$ and then $\varphi_6\neq 0$, which gives a contradiction.
 The proof is completed. \end{proof}